awsdocs/aws-batch-user-guide/doc_source/batch_cwet.md

 1. Choose **Create function**\.

-1. In the **Function code** section, edit the sample code to match the following example:
+1. In the **Code source** section, edit the sample code to match the following example:

    ```
    import json